jonathanezeugo/Data_Journalism_and_D3_Challenge/README.md

 The data set included with the assignment is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).
 The current data set includes data on rates of income, obesity, poverty, etc. by each US State.
 MOE stands for "margin of error."

 The finalized app has been deployed to github page.
-Click [here](https://jonathanezeugo.github.io/D3-Challenge/StarterCode/index.html) to or [here]('./index.html') view the rendered page.
+Click [here](https://jonathanezeugo.github.io/D3-Challenge/StarterCode/index.html) view the rendered page.

 ### The mission: D3 Dabbler